DecadeReverb/strainer-asp-dotnet/README.md

 | `==*`      | Equals _(case-insensitive)_                  |
 | `!@=*`     | Does not contain _(case-insensitive)_        |
 | `!_=*`     | Does not start with _(case-insensitive)_     |

+Case insensitive operators will force case insensitivity when comparing values even when [`IsCaseInsensitiveForValues`](#configure-strainer) option is set to `false`.

 ## Custom filter operators